-Students paying registration fees and tuition with a check that is subsequently not honored by a financial institution are subject to involuntary withdrawal from the university if repayment is not made.
-All students involuntarily withdrawn are charged tuition and/or registration fees according to the standard refund schedule as of the involuntary withdrawal date, as determined by the university.
+Students paying fees with a check that is subsequently not honored by a financial institution are subject to involuntary withdrawal from the university if repayment is not made.
+All students involuntarily withdrawn are charged according to the standard refund schedule as of the involuntary withdrawal date, as determined by the university.

 On-Campus Housing.
 The cost of ASU Main housing varies.
 In 1999-2000 the typical cost was \$2,780 per academic year.
 Meal plans are purchased separately.
+For more information, see "Residential Life," page 36, or call 480/965-3515.